MetaMask/metamask-docs/snaps/reference/permissions.md

 },
 ```

-When a user visits the website and the website calls `wallet_requestSnaps`, if the Snap is already installed, the website will connect immediately and will be able to make further calls to the Snap.
+When a user visits the website and the website calls `wallet_requestSnaps`, if the Snap is already installed, the website connects immediately and can make further calls to the Snap.
-If the Snap is not installed, the user will see a confirmation to install the Snap.
+If the Snap is not installed, the user sees a confirmation to install the Snap.

 When testing, you can specify the local site.
 For example: